Original Medicare, Medicare Advantage, and Medigap may all provide coverage for gastric bypass surgery for people who meet certain criteria.

 Medicare covers gastric bypass surgery for people who meet certain criteria, including:

-- having a body mass index (BMI) greater than 35
+body mass index (BMI)greater than 35

 - having at least one obesity-related comorbidity